Jakilutra/Lutra-s-Pokemon-Online-Supplements/README.markdown

 ### Setup

-If you host a web server with PHP, you can place the `site/` directory in your PO server directory, make it accessible via the web, and set index.php as your default page (or link to it) to provide easy-to-read tier, ladder, script and logged battle/chat information to your users.
+If you host a web server with PHP, you can place the `site/` directory in your PO server directory, make it accessible via the web, and set index.php as your default page (or link to it directly) to provide easy-to-read tier, ladder, script and logged battle/chat information to your users.

 ### Ladders